midaslabs/midasminer_u50c/README.md

 # **Introduction**

 FPGA bitstream is a file that contains the programming information for the FPGA chip. midasminer_u50c is our specific bitstream for FPGA to behave as a miner.
 U50c with HBM can mine Ethereum faster because HBM allows the accelerators to perform memory-hard compute tasks much faster than existing technology.
-The instructions are as follows.

 # **Features**